mehrdadh/iCalendar/docs/CHROME_STORE_DESCRIPTION.md

-Tired of manually copying event details from iCalendar files into Google Calendar? iCalendar makes it instant!
-Simply drag and drop any .ics calendar file, and add it to your Google Calendar with one click.
+Tired of manually copying event details from calendar files into Google Calendar? iCalendar makes it instant!
+Simply drag and drop any calendar file, and add it to your Google Calendar with one click.

 Key Features ✨

-* Drag & Drop Simplicity: Just drop your .ics file onto the extension
+* Drag & Drop Simplicity: Just drop your .ics or .vcs file onto the extension
+* Multi-Format Support: Works with both iCalendar (.ics) and vCalendar (.vcs) formats
 * Multi-Calendar Support: Choose which Google Calendar to add events to
 * Smart Event Parsing: Automatically extracts all event details (title, time, location, description)
 * One-Click Import: No manual data entry required